aodanosullivan/performance-engineering-solutions/source/_posts/mean-lies.md

 ### Can you trust the average response time?
 Transactions per second?

 The following was generated using {% link pandas http://pandas.pydata.org/ %}  and {% link "Jupyter Notebook" http://jupyter.org/ %}.
 If you are unaware of these, I’d suggest you check them out at some stage.
 I will probably write a few sections/hints & tips throughout the series.
-For a start in pandas, you can check out this {% link https://www.youtube.com/watch?v=04zBNE2ZHSI tutorial %}.
+For a start in pandas, you can check out this {% link tutorial https://www.youtube.com/watch?v=04zBNE2ZHSI %}.

+If you want to try this out yourself, you can download the data needed below.

+{% asset_link response_times.csv response_times %}

 ```python